ThisisRDSharma/Siddu-/README.md

 For Q3 and Q4, the total alerts to total transactions ratio is within the expected range, with absolute percentage differences remaining within the 10% threshold.
 This indicates that the alert levels are aligned with the transaction volumes.

+This difference is subsequently compared against established thresholds to assess the model's performance and verify that it operates within stable and consistent parameters.
+The rolling average is used to smooth out short-term changes, reduce volatility, and provide a strong basis for analyzing trends.
+This method enhances anomaly detection and supports data-driven, well-informed decision-making.